-Dynamic URLs: A Path Variable can be used to handle template variables in the request URI mapping, and use them as method parameters.
+Dynamic URLs: A Path Variable can be used to handle template variables in the Request URI mapping.
 When calling a REST API through a URL that has a dynamic component, it is possible to embed a variable in the URI in the Context Name in the integration.

-IMPORTANT TO NOTE: The configuration of a variable on an Inbound Request is different from the configuration for a variable on an outbound Request.
+Note: The configuration of a variable on an Inbound Request is different from the configuration for a variable on an Outbound Request.

-You would configure the Context Name as “inboundservice/{API_Version}/request” and the ‘API_Version’ (“v1” in example) variable must be set to be unmarshalled from the ‘Header’.
+You would configure the Context Name as “inboundservice/{API_Version}/request” and the ‘API_Version’ (with the value of ‘v1’ in the example) variable must be set to be unmarshalled from the ‘Header’.
 Depending on the use case, you can have more than one path variable in a request URI:

-Screenshot below shows how the context name needs to be constructed for inbound APIs containing variables.
+The screenshot below shows how the Context Name should be constructed for Inbound API Requests containing variables.

 Depending on the use case, you can have more than one path variable in a request URI: